bguiomar/Guio-s-Shelter/README.md

   DB_PASS=root
 ```

-- Create a new table called animalcard in file `init_db.sql`:
+- Create a two news tables called animalcard and animalcardImages in file `init_db.sql`:
 - Remember to write `DROP TABLE IF EXISTS` at the top of the code and in the proper orden, because first we want to errase animalcarImages and then animalcard.
-Because if we don't do like that, we errase the card but no the photo. :eye:
+Because if we don't do like that, we errase the card but no the image. :eye:

 ```JavaScript
 DROP TABLE IF EXISTS animalcardImages;